✈️ Capital One Venture X: The Simplest Premium Travel Card

 The Venture X is the best answer to "I want lounge access and a solid catch-all card without complexity."

 Effectively -$5/year after credits — the math literally pays you to hold it.
 2x on everything.
 Unlimited Priority Pass.
-Strong transfer partners via Aeroplan and Turkish.
+Strong transfer partners — Aeroplan for Europe, Turkish for value, JAL for premium Japan flights.

 Pair it with Amex Gold and you have the best two-card system in the game — period.